-The Master’s Degree in Strategic Environmental Management, with its twenty-three years of activity, ranks at the top of the range of training courses on sustainability management in Italy and, today more than ever, is an important springboard for finding work or improving one’s position in the world of the green economy, with good employment prospects.
+The Master’s Degree in Strategic Environmental Management, with its twenty-four years of activity, stands at the forefront of educational programs on sustainability management in Italy and, now more than ever, represents an important springboard for finding employment or improving one’s position in the field of energy transition, offering strong job prospects.

-Born from the experience of the CESQA (Centre for Environmental Quality Studies) research group, established by Prof. Antonio Scipioni, the Master’s programme is also sponsored by the Ministry of the Environment and Energy Security.
+Established from the experience of the CESQA research group (Centre for Environmental Quality Studies), founded by Professor Antonio Scipioni, the Master is endorsed by the Ministry of the Environment and Energy Security.

-The Master’s Degree in Strategic Environmental Management is cross-disciplinary and divided into seven modules, two of which are individual professional courses.
-It is aimed at graduates from all disciplines, offering the opportunity to obtain up to five certificates.
+The Master in Strategic Environmental Management is structured into seven modules, three of which are professionalizing individual courses.
+It is open to graduates from all disciplines, with the opportunity to obtain up to five certificates.

-Recent graduates and those not currently in employment have the opportunity to acquire, through teaching and professional internships, skills in the field of environmental management and sustainability that are difficult to obtain through a traditional university course.
-For those in employment, the specialisation offered by the university course allows for professional growth, career advancement and, in many cases, a change of field of work.
-The weekend formula and dual teaching method also allow students to balance their studies with their working lives.
+Recent graduates and those not currently employed can acquire, through teaching and a professional internship, skills in environmental management and sustainability that are difficult to gain through a traditional academic path.
+For working professionals, the specialization offered by the program enables professional growth, career advancement, and, in many cases, a transition to a new field.
+In addition, the weekend format and dual teaching mode allow participants to balance study with work commitments.

-The Master’s programme trains multi-skilled professionals in sustainability management, who are able to combine the most innovative methods and techniques for analysing and measuring environmental issues with those of a managerial nature, creating economies of scale for the implementation of strategic environmental management and circular economy actions.
+The Master trains versatile professionals in sustainability management, capable of integrating the most innovative methodologies and techniques for analyzing and measuring environmental issues with managerial approaches, thereby creating economies of scale for the implementation of strategic environmental management and circular economy actions.

-The training approach also embraces the principles of the circular economy, encouraging the development of innovative solutions for waste reduction and resource enhancement, providing the basis for monitoring climate-changing emissions and implementing sustainability management systems.
+The program also embraces the principles of the circular economy, fostering the development of innovative solutions for waste reduction and resource valorization, while providing the foundations for monitoring greenhouse gas emissions and implementing sustainability management systems.

-The highly qualified professional profile that emerges finds employment:
+This highly qualified professional profile can find employment:

-• in the sustainability teams of companies and organisations;
+• within sustainability teams of companies and organizations;

 • in technical roles within public administrations;

-• in the environmental consulting sectors for public and private entities.
+• in environmental consulting sectors for both public and private entities.

-The contents of the Master’s Degree in Strategic Environmental Management are distributed across seven modules.
-The training programme also includes three individual courses with a final exam and certificate (exams and certificates are not mandatory; students may choose not to take the exam for the individual course):
+The contents of the Master in Strategic Environmental Management are structured in an integrated and cross-disciplinary way across seven modules.
+The program also includes three individual courses, each with a final exam and certificate (both optional, as participants may choose not to take the exam):

 Module 1 – CIRCULARITY AND SUSTAINABILITY

-The aim is to provide students from different academic backgrounds with the common theoretical, conceptual and lexical foundations necessary to understand the circular economy as an alternative to the traditional linear economic model.
-Topics such as sustainable community management, non-financial reporting, sustainability reporting, green finance and green bonds are also covered.
+The aim is to provide participants from diverse academic backgrounds with a shared theoretical, conceptual, and terminological foundation essential for understanding the circular economy as an alternative to the traditional linear economic model.
+Topics also include sustainable community management, non-financial reporting, sustainability reporting, green finance, and green bonds.

 Module 2 – ENVIRONMENTAL LEGISLATION, TECHNIQUES AND TECHNOLOGIES